-SAIs may consider to count on an internal strategy to establish the appropriate environment to fulfill the stakeholders' expectations regarding this matter.
+SAIs may consider to count on an internal strategy to establish the appropriate environment to fulfill the stakeholders' expectations by effectively addressing SDGs in their annual audit programs.

 The first element that might be taken into account is to set out internal processes to define, obtain and manage relevant and updated data linked to the implementation of SDGs.
 It would be advisable to count on a specific area -as part of the organizational structure-that looks after the analysis on the relevant information that could steer the SAIs' activities in relation to auditing SDGs-related programs.
 As for this aspect, it would be advisable to allocate financial and human resources to be able to settle a data analysis institutional framework.